-When moving your site to WP Engine, it’s important to understand how cookies and PHP Sessions are handled.
+It’s important to understand how cookies and PHP Sessions are handled are WP Engine, especially if migrating a website.
 In this article we’ll explain what cookies and PHP Sessions are, how they interact with page caching, and the performance implications of using them.

 The term “cookie” refers to contextual bits of data your web browser stores.
-For example, a cookie could be used to display different information on a website for different users, or to gather data about the browsing activity of users on your site.
+A cookie could be used to display different information on a website for different users, or to gather data about the browsing activity of a user.

-Cookies are assigned to individual users on your website, which means they are not intended to span multiple user sessions.
-The bits of data stored or sent should have the ability to return a unique value and apply a unique set of rules.
-For example, if you want your website to show a specific popup for users who are already subscribers, compared to users who are not already subscribers, a cookie could help accomplish this.
+Cookies are assigned to individual users, which means they are not intended to span multiple user sessions.
+The data stored should have the ability to return a unique value and apply a unique set of rules.
+EX: If you want your site to show a popup for users who are already subscribers, compared to users who are not already subscribers, a cookie could help.

-As a result, your cookie may only work as expected when logged in to the WordPress Admin Dashboard.
-This is because logged-in user sessions specifically bypass the page cache layer, and will be processed by PHP every time.
+A cookie may only work as expected when you are logged in to the WordPress Admin Dashboard.
+This is because logged-in user sessions specifically bypass the page cache layer and will be processed by PHP every time.

-So what happens if you need to perform a cookie-based action for users on your site?
 If you try to use PHP to read cookies, it will likely only display an empty cookie array.
 And while it’s not ideal, we understand that sometimes this might be a necessity for sites.
-Not to worry: page caching does not automatically mean that you can’t use PHP to read cookies!
+Page caching does not automatically mean that you can’t use PHP to read cookies.
+There are two alternatives:

 Exclude Pages from Cache when Cookie is Present

-PHP Sessions are bits of data about a user on your site, meant to stick with users as they navigate your site.
-A PHP Session involves setting a cookie specifically called PHPSESSID with a unique identification string as the value.
-A common example would be storing shopping cart data, recently viewed items, or an authentication across multiple pages.
+PHP Sessions are bits of data about a user, meant to stick with users as they navigate your site.
+A PHP Session involves setting a cookie called PHPSESSID with a unique identification string as the value.

-Beyond the performance and scaling implications, PHP Sessions present other problems.
-By default, PHP Sessions store data to the filesystem as their own unique file.
-Writing data to a file is an I/O process, and these kinds of processes are known to back up and cause high server load if your site gets too many concurrent users.
-Not to mention, this kind of session storage simply doesn’t work if your site is on a clustered solution spanning multiple web servers.
+PHP Sessions also store data to the filesystem as their own unique file.
+Writing data to a file is an I/O process which are known to back up and cause high server load.
+This kind of session storage also simply doesn’t work if your site is on an AWS clustered solution spanning multiple web servers.

-If you look through your site’s code and see a plugin or theme file that uses session_start, your first step should be to check if an update is available.
-Be sure to update to the latest version and check again.
-If your plugin or theme does not have an update available, we recommend reaching out to the developer to ask why, and inquire about a more secure method.
+If checking through your site’s code you find a plugin or theme file that uses session_start, check if there’s an update available.
+After updating, check the code again to verify it’s been corrected.
+If your plugin or theme doesn’t have an update or it continues using sessions after the update, we highly recommend reaching out to the developer or finding a more secure alternative.